Tobenna-Etiaba/VPN-Configuration/README.md

 <h2>Setting Up The VPN</h2>

-- I started by creating a Windows 10 virtual machine in Azure with 2vcpus & 8GB of memory to ensure that the VM ran at a reasonable speed.
+- I started out by creating a Windows 10 virtual machine in Azure with 2vcpus & 8GB of memory to ensure that the VM ran at a reasonable speed.

 <img width="1181" alt="Screenshot 2025-02-05 at 01 45 15" src="https://github.com/user-attachments/assets/a5f60d90-69cf-49d6-bd22-2504f127a0b5" />